Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 May 16, 2023

 I love spring!
 It's my favorite time of year because the trees, grass, and flowers are all in full bloom along with warm weather and sunshine!
-Fresh vegtables are starting to become available again - we are just loving our CSA produce box.
+Fresh vegetables are starting to become available again - we are just loving our CSA produce box.
 Anyone else?

 As the cold months wrap up, we start transitioning over to many moving pieces all around our farm - chickens, turkeys, cows, and pigs...and lots of them!
 They're grazing, eating, moving, and lovin' life.
 We'll talk more below about what our poultry season looks like this time of year (scroll half way down).